About this guide

 - Te Papa – Gallipoli Exhibition- This dynamic (and free) exhibition at Te Papa in Wellington features some impressive multimedia resources, including eight larger than life models of New Zealanders caught up in the Gallipoli campaign.

-Here are some interesting media stories relating to New Zealanders and their experience of the First World War overseas and on the home front, historic and contemporary.
+Here are some interesting media stories relating to New Zealanders and their experience of the First World War overseas and on the home front, both historic and contemporary.

 Historic media stories